-Crosscutting: ensuring a just transition49
+Crosscutting: ensuring a just transition

 A just transition ensures a fair and wide distribution of benefits along with targeted support for those individuals, businesses, organizations and regions that may be adversely impacted.
-Functions 1-3 above touch on many aspects of climate policy that require proactive consideration of the distributional consequences, social dialogue and stakeholder engagement in their design and execution, from carbon pricing and subsidy reform to ensuring
+Functions 1-3 above touch on many aspects of climate policy that require proactive consideration of the distributional consequences, social dialogue and stakeholder engagement in their design and execution, from carbon pricing and subsidy reform to ensuring adequate investment in economy-wide skills and training.
+This section examines the just transition in further detail.

-Rationale for action and role of Ministries of Finance
+(0) Rationale for action and role of Ministries of Finance